B-Lawless/papers/journal.md

 Becan

 # Title
-An investigation into corelation between coding language and mental health
+An investigation into a link between prefered coding language and mental health

 # Intro
-The findings of this study were that people who favour...
+The findings of this study were that in the absence of stackoverflow depression increased up by 57%.

+(Smith et al, 2014)